 Explain why anxiety feels like it does.

 Out of everything, this is perhaps the most powerful intervention for anyone with anxiety.
-Anxiety causes the most problems when it seems to come on without any real trigger.
+Anxiety in kids causes the most problems when it seems to come on without any real trigger.
 There’s a reason for this, and understanding the reason is key to managing the anxiety.

 Here is a child-friendly explanation.
 I’ve used it for a variety of ages, but nobody knows your child like you do so adjust it to suit.